toshas/torch-householder/README.md

 Compared to `torch.matrix_exp`, the Householder transformation implemented in this package has the following advantages:
 - Orders of magnitude lower memory footprint
-- Ability to transform non-square matrices (Stiefel frames)
+- Ability to transform non-square matrices (orthonormal frames)
 - A significant speed-up for non-square matrices
 - Better numerical precision for all matrix and batch sizes